30+ Non-fiction Books for Kids They’ll Actually Love Reading

 Why Your Child Should Read It

-The boy who invented TV is a non-fiction book for kids who love science and inventions.
-This book is about a young boy’s journey from his farmland to being known for one of the most important inventions of today, the TV.
-The inspiring story can help your child understand the importance of small ideas and their link between science and technology.
+The Boy Who Invented TV is a non-fiction book for kids who love science and inventions.
+This book tells the story of a young boy’s journey from his farmland to becoming known for one of the most important inventions of today: the TV.
+The inspiring story can help your child understand the importance of small ideas and their link to science and technology.

 9. Little People, Big Dreams: Bob Dylan